TheBalahkay/adventures-of-the-sea-wolf/content/Chandri/Creatures/Lady Cluckington.md

-Big Chicken
-Stolen by [[Pippin Tangletoes]] from the [[Ashen Wing]].
-He then raised her, until she grew and she is now his companion.
+A Large, and possibly magical Bird that resembles a chicken.
+She was Stolen from the [[Ashen Wing]] by [[Pippin Tangletoes]].
+He then raised her, until she grew and she is now his best friend.
 He rides her has a mount.